bo0tzz/NoAimer/README.md

 # No Aimer for Peglin

 This is a mod for the Peglin Demo that removes the aimer.
+You can also do this (and more) with the [PeglinTweaks](https://github.com/bo0tzz/PeglinTweaks) mod.

 This mod is imperfect and comes with no warranties.
 It may break your game, prevent you from creating new savefiles, crash your computer, or set your house on fire.